What we are doing

 How Enhanced Internet Authentication works to prevent fraud.

 When you set up a new recipient, new standing order or reset your online security details, we may call you to make sure the request is genuine.
 All you need is a phone nearby.
 You'll be able to choose which number we call you on, provided it's a number we already hold for you.
 You'll receive an automated call asking you to confirm the details about your transaction and then to enter a four digit number that will appear on your computer screen into your phone keypad.
-The whole process takes less than a minute and you can see it on our demo.

 Unfortunately, the phone security check isn't compatible with a Textphone.
 Customers with a hearing impairment can follow the onscreen instructions while the security check is in progress.
 If you use a mobile to text friends and family, we recommend you include this number in the mobile section of your phone details.
 If security checked, you can then select your mobile number and follow on screen instructions.
 If you are unable to do this then please visit your local branch or contact us by textphone and we will arrange the payment for you.